10 Misconceptions About Fuel Economy

 Technology advancements have allowed automatic transmissions to match and even eclipse the fuel economy of manual transmissions—advanced automatics such as the continuously variable transmission (CVT) used in hybrids and many conventional cars.

-Before visiting a dealership to buy a new car, it’s essential to know the dealer invoice price and what other people are paying for the vehicle in your local area.
+Knowing the dealer invoice price and what other people are paying for the vehicle in your local area is essential before visiting a dealership to buy a new car.
 Otherwise, you won’t know a reasonable price to pay for any car you’re looking to buy.

 Learn how to have dealers compete with each other online before ever stepping foot inside a dealership to guarantee you pay the best new car price and avoid any modern-day car dealer scams.

 I highly recommend using an online referral service such as Ryde Shopper or Motor Trend.
-Their quotes will automatically include any discounts or cash-back incentives currently available in the marketplace.
+Their quotes will automatically include any discounts or cash-back incentives currently available.